Shopify/shopify-api-js/docs/usage/logger.md

 | `shopify.logger.log(LogSeverity.Info, "information message")` | `console.log("[shopify-api/INFO] information message")` |
 | `shopify.logger.log(LogSeverity.Debug, "debug message")` | `console.debug("[shopify-api/DEBUG] debug message")` |

-Setting the `log` property of the `logger` configuration object to an `async` function that accepts two arguments - a `severity` (of type `LogSeverity`) and a `formatted` message (of type `string`) allows the developer to redirect the log messages to a file or a log capture service of their choosing.
+Setting the `log` property of the `logger` configuration object to an `async` function that accepts two arguments - a `severity` (of type `LogSeverity`) and a formatted `message` (of type `string`) - allows the developer to redirect the log messages as they see fit, e.g., to a file or a log capture service.

+### Example of changing the logging function

 The following example writes all messages to a log file `application.log`, and `LogSeverity.Error`-only messages to `error.log`.